Charged particle motion and radiation in strong electromagnetic fields: Applications

 The use of structured targets provides an opportunity to achieve high conversion efficiency while reducing the required laser power.
 For example, \citet{taphuoc.np.2012} report how a laser pulse propagating through a gas jet placed in front of a plasma mirror, accelerates, and then collides with, a trailing electron bunch, after the laser pulse is reflected from the mirror.
 Compton scattering of the electrons then leads to the emission of bright, forward-directed x rays (see also \cite{dopp.ppcf.2016}).
 This `retro-reflection' geometry has been studied via simulation, at much higher laser intensity, as a means of generating $\gamma$ rays and electron-positron pairs~\cite{gu.cp.2018,huang.njp.2019}, as counterpropagation of laser and electron beam maxmises the quantum parameter $\chi$.
 Maintaining overlap between the laser pulse and the energetic electrons is a crucial part of achieving high conversion efficiency to synchrotron radiation.
 One way to do so is to exploit RR-induced trapping (see \cref{sec:Trapping}) in a conical target, made of a high-density material such as gold and filled with a near-critical density hydrogen plasma, which is irradiated by laser pulse~\cite{zhu.njp.2015}.
 Electrons are accelerated to GeV energies and confined close to the axis, where the cone has focused the laser pulse to higher amplitude~\cite{zhu.njp.2015}.
 Two such cones, pointed toward each other and irradiated from both sides, could be used to generate $\gamma$ rays with energy densities of order $10^{18}~\text{J}\text{m}^{-3}$~\cite{zhu.ncomm.2016} or high orbital angular momentum~\cite{zhu.njp.2018}.
 The relative importance of the laser and plasma fields in driving radiation emission is investigated by \citet{stark.prl.2016} in simulations of a plasma channel target.
 It is shown that it is a self-generated, quasistatic magnetic field in the channel which allows for high conversion efficiency, as this prevents cancellation between the electric- and magnetic-field contributions to $\chi$ for a forward-propagating electron; tens of TW of $\gamma$ rays are predicted for a laser intensity of $5 \times 10^{22}~\Wcmsqd$~\cite{stark.prl.2016}.

 Characteristic of the synchrotron radiation discussed in this section is that the emission is confined to the duration of the laser pulse.
-This is typically tens of femtoseconds, unlike the radiation from bremsstrahlung of hot electrons, which can persist for picoseconds after the initial interaction due to refluxing~\cite{compant.pop.2013}.
-Furthermore, the electron population necessary to support efficient radiation generation can be generated by the interaction itself: the development of a QED cascade, when the fields are strong enough that the radiated photons are likely to pair-create before leaving the interaction region, can lead to near-total absorption of the laser energy (see \cref{sec:Cascades}).
+This is typically tens of femtoseconds, unlike the radiation from bremsstrahlung of hot electrons, which can persist for picoseconds after the initial interaction due to refluxing~\cite{compant.pop.2013}. {Numerical solutions of high-intensity lasers impinging on plasma targets show that synchrotron emission dominates over bremsstrahlung particularly for thin targets, as well as at higher intensity~\cite{martinez.prr.2020}.} Furthermore, the electron population necessary to support efficient radiation generation can be generated by the interaction itself: the development of a QED cascade, when the fields are strong enough that the radiated photons are likely to pair-create before leaving the interaction region, can lead to near-total absorption of the laser energy (see \cref{sec:Cascades}).